MathieuFourmont/42-Common-Course/02_push_swap/README.md

 ```
 ./push_swap $ARG
 ```
 where ARG is just a sample of numbers.
-To run the checker you need to write this command
+To run the checker you need to write these commands
 ```
-ARG="1 5 2 4 3"; ./push_swap $ARG | ./checker_Mac $ARG
+ARG="1 5 2 4 3"
+./push_swap $ARG | ./checker_Mac $ARG